10 Tweets on The Making of… Research Data Management Policy

 Like WUR, most other Dutch universities are developing RDM Policies.
 We all seem to work according to the Capability Maturity Model.
 We find ourselves somewhere between ‘under development’ and ‘standardised and communicated’.
 RDM policy development is a step by step process, we need to take small steps to get more results and engagement, said Christina Elsinga (RUG).

 Funders influence RDM Policies.
 Should we make a plea to funders for standardized requirements for Research Data Management Planning (DMP)?
-Jasper van Dijck (TUD) presented a practical overview of the DMP requirements and argued that these are basically standardized enough, given the general bias of the requirements towards essay writing program principles.
+Jasper van Dijck (TUD) presented a practical overview of the DMP requirements and argued that these are basically standardized enough, given the general bias of the requirements towards short essay on jawaharlal nehru principles.

 The influence of the publishers on RDM Policy development, is still relatively low.
 Only 10% of the publishers demand data availability as a pre-condition for publication.
 Most journals have a zero policy towards research data.
 Meaning, no policy at all or data is seen as ‘traditional’ supplementary materials (Fieke Schoots, UL).